junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean is muted for a second, frowning at him.
 "What?
 No!
 Yeah?
 I mean -- not like this!"

 He trails off, giving their surrounding a quick look around.
-The bars, the officer's wooden desk, a couple chairs, the walls with peeling paper, some random jacket and whip or something scattering around.
+The bars, the officer's wooden desk, a couple lousy chairs, the walls with peeling paper, some random jacket and whip or something scattering around.
 The air smells dust and horse.

 "Not like this."
 He lands on it, going back to check the drawers under the desk.
 "Cas will come, I assure you.
 Just give him a bit time.
 He'll come.
 He always do."

 "What if he can't?
 What if something happened to him, and he's... he's too weak to time travel, or even dead?"

 "Don't say that!"
-Dean snaps, jerking his head from behind the desk, glaring at his brother.
+Dean snaps, jerking his head up from behind the desk, glaring at his brother.
 "Nothing's gonna happen to him, alright?
 Dude gets his full power back, new and improved, and he's leading a full army Upstairs!
 Must be just in the middle of war prepping meeting or something."
-He glances at the ceiling reflexively, as if he can see the Upstairs like that.
+He glances at the ceiling reflexively, as if he can see the Heaven like that.

 "I'm just being realistic," Sam says in a calm but worried voice.
 "Why else would he be late?
 We both know he's in a war and Raphael is on his tail.
 And we have no idea how bad the things are with his war, I mean, not really.
 That lieutenant angel, Rachel or something?
 Says they're in a bad position, isn't it?
+Balthazar said something similar before.
 We didn't even ask how bad."

 "Cas is fine."
 That's all Dean can think of to say.
 He swallows, closing the eyes for a second and reopening.
 He doesn't know that, but that's the only thing he can say.
 Only thing he has to hold on to.
 "He survives so many apocalypses before, surely Raphael can't be worse than Lucifer, right?"

-He didn't mean to bring up the Lucifer thing, that time no more than a year ago when Cas was face to face with *both* Michael and Lucifer, right before he got exploded by the Devil.
+He doesn't mean to bring up the Lucifer thing, that time no more than a year ago when Cas was face to face with *both* Michael and Lucifer, right before he got exploded by the Devil.
 He flinches, the power of archangel has always been just an expression in his mind that he doesn't give much thought to, but what if...

 He shakes his head, dragging himself away from that train of thought.
 "We don't know anything, so let's not freak ourselves out just by thinking about the worst, eh?
 Now, move your ass over here and help me find if there's some blanket or something around for the night."

 <br>

 "You boys still hanging around?"
-Elkins gives them a nod while serving some other town folks.
+Elkins gives them a nod while serving some other town folks the next day.
 "Thought you'd move on by now."

 "Believe me, we want to, but eh.. still waiting for the ride."
 Dean gives him one of those convincing smiles he has perfected over the years with the case victims and authorities.